 As should be obvious at this point, most Christians actually teach that God and Jesus don’t really save anyone, but instead teach that it’s up to us to save ourselves, despite using scriptural-sounding language to disguise this fact (trying to make it look like they’re actually giving the credit to God and Christ, often even lying to themselves about it), making salvation — from both an absolute and relative perspective — rely on us rather than on God.
 But in order for one to be saved from a relative perspective, one has to already be saved from an absolute perspective, and entirely apart from any action on their part (at least under the Gospel of the Uncircumcision; under the Gospel of the Circumcision, salvation is more of a joint effort, with works indeed being required or else one’s faith would prove to be dead and useless, but that’s a whole other sort of salvation which we’re not talking about right now), including the act of believing, otherwise their salvation wouldn’t be real to begin with, and it would be their faith bringing a non-existent salvation into being rather than what Christ did that brings salvation.
 “For instance,” as Martin Zender put it, “what is the use of me asking someone to believe that I deposited a small fortune into his or her bank account if I haven’t actually done it?
 Would the person’s affirmative confession add money to an empty account?
 Neither God nor Christ would ever ask unjust God-avoiders to believe a fairy tale, let alone insist that such belief could change fairy tales into realities.
 In fact, why ask unjust God-avoiders to believe anything unless You were prepared to provide the necessary faith Yourself?
 This is just what God does: ‘[He] imparts to each the measure of faith’ (Romans 12:3).
 It’s the only way that anyone can believe.
 Is salvation real, or isn’t it?
 Or is it not real until human belief makes it so?
 But how can human faith make an unreality real simply by the act of believing?
 I may believe with all my heart that the moon is made of cheese, but it doesn’t make it so.
 This is madness.
 Only just people can do something so noble as seek God, but no one is just, not one.
 Thus, all avoid Him.
 These are Paul’s words under the inspiration of the holy spirit.
 Unjust God-avoiders believe and confess nothing concerning God, and even if they could, why pitch them a fable?
 The question then arises — Did Jesus save me, or didn’t He?
 If He didn’t, then what am I supposed to believe, even if I could believe?
 Am I supposed to believe that Jesus didn’t save me?
 What would be the use of believing a falsehood?
 If Jesus did save me, then I’m already saved and my subsequent belief — however it comes — affirms a truth, not a fable.
 Because honestly — who affirms a fable?
 Lies are to be denied, not affirmed.
 You Christians laud Jesus Christ in all your colorful brochures, heralding His death and resurrection as though it actually accomplished something — up until the time I must ‘believe or burn,’ at which time salvation turns from a done-deal wrought by a spectacular Savior into a job-op proposed by a Wanna-Be Hero.
 Jesus didn’t save me after all; it was false advertising.
 What you mean to tell me is that Jesus merely provided me the opportunity to save myself if I could somehow break through a God-enforced, Adamic stubbornness.
 Is that the exercise?
 Then present salvation as an exercise, not a grace.
 You misrepresent it.
 You’re hypocrites.
 You idiots really ought to make up your minds about salvation: is it real or a put-on?
 If it’s real, then present it that way.
 Stay true to your spectacular Savior brochures.
 Tell me what Jesus Christ did, and not what He hopes to do if only I can cooperate with Him.
 Tell me that I’m saved, and mean it.
 Do that, and my belief will become the caboose on the train of salvation that it truly is, rather than the engine.
 Jesus Christ on the cross is the engine, is He not?
 Unless, of course, I’m really not saved.
 If I’m not saved, then quit telling lies such as ‘Jesus saves.’
 Jesus doesn’t save squat if I’m in the same position after the cross as before it.
 Before the cross I’m doomed, and after the cross — according to you — I’m still doomed.
 What the hell did Jesus actually do on the cross then?
 At best, Calvary is a proposition.
 If it’s merely that, then quit saying, ‘Jesus saves.’
 Say instead, ‘Jesus tried.’
 If I am saved, then tell me I’m saved and I’ll believe it, because why would I deny a fact?
 It’s not my habit.
 I’m into truth, not pretense, and certainly not duplicities.
 Give it to me straight, you deceitful people who say one thing and mean another.”

-Simply put, having faith isn’t a work, but having to choose to have faith clearly is.
+Simply put, having faith isn’t a work, but having to choose to have faith clearly is (anything that one has to choose to do on their own — be it having to choose to believe something, or having to choose to take a certain action after they’ve believed something — is, by definition, a work; the only thing that can’t possibly count as a work is something God gives us apart from us having to do anything to receive, keep, or enjoy it).
 Only God can give us the faith to believe the true Gospel of the Uncircumcision, though, because believing Paul’s Gospel is so difficult that even most Christians can’t do it since they refuse to believe what it actually means (that everyone will eventually experience salvation because of what Christ accomplished).

 [Just as a quick side note, if you’ve read my eBook, you’re likely experiencing some déjà vu right about now.
 That’s because I included parts of chapter 3 of the book in the above post.]